Gift of Life opens new Boca Raton headquarters

 On April 1, 2019, Gift of Life Marrow Registry opened its new headquarters facility in Boca Raton, Fla.
 The new location is at:

 Boca Raton, FL 33487

 Donor Services Fax: 561-982-2902

 First registry-integrated stem cell collection center

-The Gift of Life Marrow Registry will become the nation’s first marrow registry to operate its own stem cell collection center, making it easier and faster than ever before for volunteer donors to save the lives of patients battling blood cancer around the world.
+The Gift of Life Marrow Registry is the nation’s first marrow registry to operate its own stem cell collection center, making it easier and faster than ever before for volunteer donors to save the lives of patients battling blood cancer around the world.
 Located within its new 22,000 square foot headquarters, the center will feature a warm, inviting, spa-like atmosphere focused entirely on the donor’s experience.

 While typical donor amenities at similar facilities include movie libraries, Gift of Life will also give donors the option to customize their experience and communicate their needs to a dedicated donor concierge.
 “The new apheresis center will shatter the typical image of a collection facility,” said Jay Feinberg, Gift of Life’s CEO and founder, himself a 24 year transplant survivor.
 “The goal is to celebrate the donors and make the process more comfortable.”

 “Timing is one of the most important factors in the success of peripheral blood stem cell transplants,” said Jay.
 “The sooner the patient can receive a transplant, the better the outcome is for them.
 Today, 50% of patients who have a matching donor in the registry never make it to transplant.
 The system needs to move faster; these are lives that could possibly be saved.”